Balazs9/yoga-for-everyone/README.md

     - introduce the bootcamps plan and pricing

+    - a select button for the class option section

 ## Issues

 During the development the issues what needed to be fixed:

-1. Align 2 divs side by side: searching for the problem on [https://stackoverflow.com/questions/36152145/align-2-divs-side-by-side-in-a-parent] and there found similar problem with a help, what the developer could use as a navigator to fix the issue.
+1. Align 2 divs side by side: the issue was to put the divs next to each other, but searching for the problem on [https://stackoverflow.com/questions/36152145/align-2-divs-side-by-side-in-a-parent] and there found similar problem with a help, what the developer could use as a navigator to fix the issue.

-2. Make the divs screen responsive: found a similar problem on [https://stackoverflow.com/questions/12645366/css-responsive-center-div] and with the help of this was able to find the error what caused the issue.
+2. Make the divs screen responsive: the issue was the divs did not go well when the screen size was changing, tried many options and than looking for stackoverflow where found a similar problem [https://stackoverflow.com/questions/12645366/css-responsive-center-div] and with the help of this was able to find the error what caused the issue.

 ## Technologies: